quantumrook/Orwithen/Journey (Orwithen)/28th of Maha, 1004 Post-Calamity.md

 As they crest a small hill, a large lake comes into view with the road winding around it to the east.
 Looking at the sun, the two companions figure they can make it halfway around before setting up camp for the night when the stumble upon some pottery shards.
 Seeing only a fine layer of dirt upon the shards, they conclude this must have occurred fairly recently, but its too far from the forest for the goblins to risk.
 Uneasy, the rogue draws his shuriken and the invoker mentally prepares an invocation.

 Pushing on much slower now, the two scan the relatively flat land as they proceed for the next two hours without interruption.
-Relaxing a bit and assuming it was most likely the cause of poorly packed goods being josteled free, the two resume their original pace and just manage to reach the eastern edge of the lake as the sun begins to set.
+Relaxing a bit and assuming it was most likely the cause of poorly packed goods being jostled free, the two resume their original pace and just manage to reach the eastern edge of the lake as the sun begins to set.
 Heading some distance off the road, this time they do choose to move stealthy, with the rogue covering their tracks, as they search for a place to set up camp.

 **Group Stealth Check:** : One pass, one fail.